What's Planergy?

 • Directly influence organizational growth and financial health through optimization of procurement activities;

-• Take advantage of opportunities for innovation and growth; and
+• Take advantage of opportunities for innovation and growth, and

 Toward this end, it is necessary to expand the definition of spend under management beyond a mere percentage and consider the key criteria that allow companies to achieve “management” as defined by their internal controls and processes.
-Every company will have its own specific criteria, but generally speaking, an effective spend under management program will:

 • Provide a formal set of management-approved procurement processes that delineate buying practices (including guided buying, eProcurement systems, etc.), category management protocols, and the specific tools and software used to ensure all spend data is properly captured and categorized for analysis.